HPCBio/hpcbio-swc-bioc-intro/learners/setup.md

 title: Summary and Setup
 ---

-- Please make sure you have a spreadsheet editor at hand, such as LibreOffice, Microsoft Excel or Google Sheets.
+- If you're planning on learning the optional first episode, please make sure you have a spreadsheet editor at hand, such as
+  LibreOffice, Microsoft Excel or Google Sheets.

-- Install R, RStudio and packages (see below).
+- Install R, RStudio and necessary packages (see below).

 ### R and RStudio